Prince Juan, Count of Montizón

-Youth
+Early life

 Juan was born at the Palacio Real de Aranjuez in the province of Madrid, the younger son of the Infante Carlos María Isidro of Spain, brother of King Ferdinand VII, and his first wife, Infanta Maria Francisca of Portugal.
 He was raised in an atmosphere imbued with traditional values of loyalty to the monarchy and the Church.

 In March 1833 Juan moved with his family to Portugal.
 The following September Juan's uncle Ferdinand VII died, and Juan's father Carlos claimed the throne of Spain as King Carlos V. Carlos opposed the succession of his infant niece Queen Isabella II whose mother the Queen Regent Maria Christina managed to take control on behalf of her daughter.
 In June 1834 Juan moved with his family to England, where they lived at Gloucester Lodge, Old Brompton Road, and later at Alverstoke Old Rectory, Hampshire.
 He remained in England throughout the First Carlist War, playing no part in it on account of his youth.

 On 15 January 1837 the Cortes which was controlled by the Isabellists passed a law, ratified by the Queen Regent Maria Christina, which excluded Juan, his father, and brothers from the Spanish succession.
 By the same law the title of Infante of Spain was removed from Juan and his family.
 From the perspective of the Carlists this law was invalid.